Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/10-optimising-mpi.md

 part, $$p$$ is the proportion of execution time spent on the part that can be parallelized, and $$N$$ is the number of processors.
-Amdahl’s law states that, for a fixed problem, the upper limit of speedup is determined by the serial fraction of the code.
+Amdahl’s law states that, for a fixed problem, the upper limit of speedup is determined by the serial fraction of the code - most real world applications have some serial portion or unintended delays (such as communication overheads) which will limit the code’s scalability.
 This is called **strong scaling** and its consequences can be understood from the figure below.